hjstobart/hjstobart/README.md

 <h3 align="left">Summary:</h3>

 Hello!
-I'm Harry, a Quantitative Developer in London.
-My primary interests include building high performance models for pricing plain vanilla and exotic derivatives across Rates, FX, and Credit.
-More recently, I've started researching machine learning techniques and their applications to finance.
+I'm Harry, a Quant in London. <br>
+I spend my time researching, building and validating models for pricing and risk management of vanilla and exotic derivatives across asset classes, but with a marginal preference towards rates products.
 <br>

 <!--